Meet our Triple Zero Heroes

 You can learn more about the career options on the ESTA website along with any current vacancies.

 Perhaps just symbolising their inherent caring nature, when I asked both ladies if there was a message we could get to the public that would help make the life of a Triple Zero operator a bit easier, their first thoughts were not about themselves, but rather how they can help the community.

-You can learn more about the ESTA contact centre in my CX Hustle Podcast with Dr Amee Morgans, Executive Director Operations Support where we cover a range of topics including:
+You can learn more about the ESTA contact centre in my CX Central Podcast with Dr Amee Morgans, Executive Director Operations Support where we cover a range of topics including:

 You can listen to the Podcast directly below, or download it and listen at a more convenient time.

-I encourage you to leave some positive comments for the ESTA team in our comments section – they deserve a lot more public recognition for the great role they perform in our community.
+I encourage you to leave some positive comments for the Triple Zero Heroes and the entire ESTA team in our comments section – they deserve a lot more public recognition for the great role they perform in our community.